At a Glance

 - Easy to understand at a glance, which can help with time awareness

-- Best suited to desk work, homework, revision, and short household tasks
+- Most useful for desk work, homework, revision, and short household tasks where you can keep it in sight

 - Not perfect if you need silent use, ultra-portability, or highly precise scheduling